jtrfs/mockup-to-article/README.md

 ***

-- [x] don't forget to try out the markdown
+- [x] don't forget to try out the markdown :smirk: